tawsifalam/kickass-text-slider/README.md

 </script>
 ```

-For now just 2 options Available.
+For now just 2 options are Available.
 One is for the class name of navigation div and another one is for the speed.
+You can download and check the demo.